cloud-gov/site/README.md

 # cloud.gov

 This site uses the [cloud.gov Pages USWDS 11ty template](https://github.com/cloud-gov/pages-uswds-11ty). [cloud.gov Pages](https://cloud.gov/pages/) runs on cloud.gov and supports the development of this template.
-By leveraging this template cloud.gov get the benefits of a maintained template as well as a way to test out new functionality in the template.
+By leveraging this template cloud.gov gets the benefits of a maintained template as well as a way to test out new functionality in the template.

 This [11ty static site generator](https://www.11ty.dev/) uses the [U.S. Web Design System v 3.0](https://designsystem.digital.gov/) and provides developers a starter kit and reference implementation for cloud.gov Pages websites.